cloud-elements/devportal/docs/products/formulas/getting-started.md

   }
 }
 ```
-> **Note:** The `url` and `queue` attributes are required.
+> **NOTE:** The `url` and `queue` attributes are required.
 The AMQP URL has to adhere to the conventions described in the following document - https://www.rabbitmq.com/uri-spec.html.
 If the AMQP request succeeds, the associated `onSuccess` step is executed, else the `onFailure` step.

 ### `script` step:
 A script step adds whatever object is passed to the JS `done` callback onto the formula "context".
 For example, if you have a step named `my-script-step` that looks like: